 As you can see, bicycle accidents tend to result in traumatic injuries.
-The motorists involved in the collision oftentimes walk away unscathed because they had the benefit of an airbag and being encased in steel, metal, and component parts.
-Bicyclists have no such protection, which thereby leads to life-altering catastrophic injuries like the ones described above.
+The motorists involved in the collision often walk away unscathed because they benefit from an airbag encased in steel, metal, and component parts.
+Bicyclists have no such protection, leading to life-altering catastrophic injuries like the ones described above.

-Financial recovery is available in bicycle accident cases where the accident was the result of another person’s negligence.
-In California, negligence is defined as a deviation from reasonable safety precautions such as failing to look before turning or not coming to a full stop at a stop sign or a red light.
+Financial recovery is available in bicycle accident cases where the accident resulted from another person's negligence.
+In California, negligence is defined as a deviation from reasonable safety precautions, such as failing to look before turning or not coming to a complete stop at a stop sign or a red light.
 Texting while driving and DUI are also forms of negligence that create the basis for an actionable personal injury or wrongful death claim.

 All bicycle accident victims have legal rights.
 If you have suffered an injury at the hands of a negligent motorist, the types of financial restitution you can seek through a personal injury claim include the following:

 - Reimbursement of your medical expenses.
 This includes all direct costs from the accident, such as ambulance bills, ER bills, and physical therapy.
 This also includes reasonable future medical costs.

 - Reimbursement of your lost income.
 This includes the wages you would have earned had it not been for the accident.
 You could also pursue future income if you cannot return to work.